danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

 ### ETag Configuration: `etag`

 Applications and services that generate ETags accept an `etag` binding.
-When it is absent or `false` (if allowed), no ETags are generated.
+When it is absent or `null` (if allowed), no ETags are generated.
 If it is specified as `true` or `{}` (the empty object), ETags are generated using a default configuration.
 If it is specified as an object with bindings, the following properties are recognized: